There are six important steps a student should take before beginning coursework at College of the Desert:

-Orientation services are required for all first-time college students and are available to all students entering COD.
+Orientation services are required for all students entering COD.

 - Students will receive academic planning assistance; information about college facilities, resources, and policies; and a review of student rights and responsibilities.

-- An online orientation is available through WebAdvisor on the MyCOD portal.
+- An online orientation is available through the MyCOD portal.
 Instructions for accessing the online orientation are located on the College of the Desert's "Getting Started" webpage.

-- In-person orientation may be available prior to registration periods.
-Contact the Counseling Center by phone at (760) 773-2521 or visit the Counseling webpage for more information.
+- Contact the Counseling Center by phone at 760.773.2521 or visit the Counseling webpage for more information.

 Student Education Plans (SEPs)